 You could also use it as a pizza sauce, spread it on toast, or thin it out with a little water and use it as a dressing!

 Welcome to The Vegan 8!
 I'm Brandi and I started this blog in October 2013.
 Here at The Vegan 8 you will find recipes to be vegan, gluten-free, oil-free and 8 ingredients or less, not necessarily including salt & water.
 Basically, you would only need to purchase 8 ingredients to make each individual recipe.
-I started this blog in October 2013 because I wanted to share that easy, healthy and decadent recipes don't need to be more than 8 ingredients!
+I want to share that easy, healthy and decadent recipes don't need to be more than 8 ingredients!
 Be sure to read my About page to understand what the concept is behind The Vegan 8!

 My passion is creating unique recipes and original content that feature 8 ingredients or less.
 All recipes, content and photographs are my work and copyrighted.
 Please email me before using my photographs or recipes.
 If you like my recipes and are inspired by them to recreate a version of your own, I simply ask that you link back to my blog and give credit to my recipe.